jonasbucherETH/sushi_internship/README.md

 # 23.01.2023 -

   ### General Updates
-  * Job completes; No "Report [File]" currently; html file created with PCA, MDS & t-SNE, but there is a "trace 0" grouping variable
+  * PCAMDS: Job completes; No "Report [File]" currently; html file created with PCA, MDS & t-SNE, but there is a "trace 0" grouping variable
+  * is that only the Rmd? which one is the shiny?
+Which one is the combined one (if it already exists)? -> probably the one in R in the end

   ### General Questions
   *